weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 dry &emsp; house bees \
 honey &emsp; house bees

-You can save such kind of content in a .txt file, like this:
+We can save such kind of content in a .txt file called "bees_student_cmap_en.txt":
 ![img1](/img/cmap_file.png)

-And we can use `cmap2graph` to load and convert it into a NetworkX graph.
+Then we can use `cmap2graph` to load and convert it into a graph.
 ```
-bees_cmap = cookiemilk.cmap2graph(file='bees_student_cmap_en.txt', data_type='pairs')
+bees_cmap = cookiemilk.cmap2graph(data='bees_student_cmap_en.txt', data_type='proposition')
 ```

-### Load a concept map via codes
+### 2.1.2 Load a concept map via code

-You can also load data by writing some codes.
-For example, the concept map data above can be loaded like this.
+We can also load data by writing code.
+For example, the concept map data above can be saved as a list object in Python and be loaded like this.
+To do this, we need to set the argument `read_from_file=False`.

 ```
 my_cmap = [['beeswax', 'minerals'],